Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

 # Speaker-Independent Speech Emotion Recognition
 My Bachelor's of Science Computing & IT final project was entitled "Investigating Machine Learning and Deep Learning approaches to Speech Emotion Recognition".
-Uploaded here is an updated version of said project, designed to be more accessible, maintainable, and for for reproducibility.
+Uploaded here is an updated and refactored version of said project, designed to be more accessible, maintainable, and for for reproducibility.

 # Project Summary